qossmic/deptrac/docs/depfile.md

 ### `collectors`

-For a list of available collectory and their configuration format see [Collectors](collectors.md).
+For a list of available collectors and their configuration format see [Collectors](collectors.md).

 ## `parameters`